 Days4-5: Drive to Onguma Private Reserve, Etosha National Park

 Continue north to Onguma Private Reserve at the eastern end of Etosha National Park.
 In the afternoon (and the following day) you can do a self-drive excursion into the park or select an optional guided walk or vehicle safari in Onguma Private Reserve.

 Set off early this morning for the long drive (mainly on good tarmac roads) to Rundu in the Okavango (575 kilometres / 7-8 hours).
 Depending on your arrival time, take an optional boat cruise on the Kavango River.

 Day8: Excursion to Mahango Game Reserve & Popa Falls

-Self-drive excursion into Mahango Game Reserve for an opportunity to see elephant, buffalo, red lechwe, sable, roan antelope, bushbuck, kudu, reedbuck, impala, wildebeest, tsessebe and sitatunga, plus more than 400 species of birds.
+Today, enjoy a self-drive excursion into Mahango Game Reserve for an opportunity to see elephant, buffalo, red lechwe, sable, roan antelope, bushbuck, kudu, reedbuck, impala, wildebeest, tsessebe and sitatunga, plus more than 400 species of birds.
 Afternoon visit to Popa Falls.

 Day9: Drive through Bwabwata National Park to Kwando River

 Drive along the Caprivi Strip through Bwabwata National Park to Kongola, with a short boat trip on the Kwando River to your island accommodation.
 A guided night drive is included on arrival.

 Day10: Boat trip on Kwando River & vehicle safari in Bwabwata National Park